19hours/sg-statutes/Acts/Financial Advisers Act.md

 (6) For the purposes of this Act, every member of an Appeal Advisory Committee —

-(a) shall be deemed to be a public servant for the purpose of the Penal Code (Cap.
+(a) shall be deemed to be a public servant for the purposes of the Penal Code (Cap.
 224); and

 (b) in case of any suit or other legal proceedings brought against him for any act done or omitted to be done in the execution of his duty under this Part, shall have the like protection and privileges as are by law given to a Judge in the execution of his office.